WouterKlein/plant-humanities/docs/cinnamon/README.md

 	region="2226,1064,839,630">
 {#paragraph11}

-The success, however, was short-lived, however.
-When the British took over control of the Dutch territories on Sri Lanka in 1796, they failed to maintain the success of the cinnamon plantation economy.
-Calls for free trade and better working conditions for peelers, high export duties, and competition of cheaper _cassia_ cinnamon from Java finally led to reforms in 1833.
-But the measures came too late and were counterproductive: Britain sold many plantations to private owners, who switched to coffee and tea production, thus ending the success of cinnamon production for years to come.[^ref13]
+The success, however, was short-lived.
+When the British took control over the Dutch territories on Sri Lanka in 1796, they failed to maintain the successful cinnamon plantation economy.
+Calls for free trade and better working conditions for the peelers, high export duties, and competition with cheaper _cassia_ cinnamon from Java finally led to reforms in 1833.
+But these measures came too late and were counterproductive: Britain sold many plantations to private owners, who switched instead to coffee and tea cultivation, thus ending the success of cinnamon production for years to come.[^ref13]
 <param ve-image
 	title="[No visualization here yet.]"
 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/480px-No_image_available.svg.png">